 While many people are looking to Wi-Fi 6 to make sure they have as much speed as possible, prices have finally come down even to the point that mesh systems are possible.
-While many of the best wireless routers do have Wi-Fi 6, some still get quite a lot done with the older Wi-Fi 5 tech.
+While many of the best wireless routers have Wi-Fi 6, some still get quite a lot done with the older Wi-Fi 5 tech.
 Mesh with Wi-Fi 6 makes a lot of sense for people looking for stability and coverage thanks to its improved handling of multiple connections.
-Wi-Fi 6 is coming to more devices and there are upgrades already available to desktops and laptops.
-Still, it will be some time before it's fully supported so it's good that all of these routers are backward compatible with older Wi-Fi standards.
+Wi-Fi 6 is coming to more devices, and there are upgrades already available to desktops and laptops.

 Should you buy a mesh Wi-Fi 6 solution?